The Fairmont Royal York Hotel Toronto with roof garden

 Vegetables, berries, herbs, honey and spices from the herb garden at Fairmont Royal York

-The beds in which he plants fresh as well as exotic herbs, vegetables and berries, some of which are otherwise not available in Canada, are located in specially made wooden boxes.
+The beds in which he plants fresh and exotic herbs, vegetables and berries, some of which are otherwise unavailable in Canada, are located in specially made wooden boxes.
 These include tiny but sweet-tasting wild strawberries or lavender flowers, which chefs use to decorate desserts.
-David Garcelon also uses it to make lavender sugar by placing the strongly fragrant flowers in bowls of granulated sugar, which after a while gives them a subtle lavender aroma.
+David Garcelon also uses it to produce lavender sugar by placing the strongly scented flowers in bowls with granulated sugar, which after a while gives it a fine lavender aroma.

 It is the job of the hotel's teaching chefs to look after the beds.
 "We can often harvest fresh herbs and vegetables from our garden until the end of October," says David Garcelon, who looks imposing in his chef's hat against the backdrop of the CN Tower.
 An unusual sight too, this vegetable and herb garden is framed by the skyscrapers of the Royal Bank and other glass palaces in downtown Toronto.